 Pricing: $49-$125/month

-Best for: Teams that publish 20+ articles/month
+Best for: Teams that publish at steady volume

-Key feature: Boss Mode for long-form content with templates
+Key feature: Long-form content workflows with templates

 OpenAI and Anthropic APIs